 A Poor Man's Chateanuefby Neil Rosen

 Well, wine people love to call certain wines a poor man’s something or other.
-This is a common claim which generally means, wine A is a cheaper substitute for B- wine B being a famous collectable sort of wine, and wine B a cheap substitute of A. Although most wine folk contend that A could not be as good as B, this really is one of the world’s major wine mistakes.
+This is a common claim which generally means, wine A is a cheaper substitute for B - wine B being a famous collectable sort of wine.
+Although most wine folk contend that A could not be as good as B, this really is one of the world’s major wine mistakes.
 There are many instances in which the quality of wine A rival that of B. Basically, expensive wine (wine B) is not always worth what you pay-its name recognition and resulting demand usually inflate its price.
 Typically, half of what you are paying for in a boutiquey collectable wine is its famed reputation, a result of years of good work, and sometimes smart advertising.
 While one wine may be the hallmark of quality, it is not absolutely unique; there is always an obscure army of poor man’s wines trying to take its place.
 The trick is to pick from this obscure army.

 CASE IN POINT

 A few years ago, the notion of a poor man’s Chateanuef du Pape would have been a little misleading; it is not necessarily a wine that screams upper class.
 Chateanuef highly regarded as the most notable appellation of the Southern Rhone Valley of France, the southern Rhone has always been known for producing big yet sloppy, high alcohol, monolithic reds respected more for their forcefulness than grace.
 So why then would you be searching for a poor man’s version of this style of wine?
 Well, over the past few years prices fetched for CDP have rivaled those of top estates in Bordeax and Burgundy.
 The top cuvees from well regarded estates like Chateau Rayas and Beaucastel have passed the $100 mark in recent vintages.
 To keep drinking well, we must find alternatives.